NateV/Inquisimin-Elm/README.md

 cattype = mkTextQuestionView "cattype" "Cat Type"
 ```

-Finally, the last piece of our `DictModel` interivew is the `interview` function itself.
-This function takes the interview's Model and creates a value of the `Interview` type.
+Finally, the last piece of our `DictModel` interview is the `interview` function itself.
+This function takes the interview's model and creates a value of the `Interview` type.
 The interview type needs

 1. The model
 2. A function that lays out the order in which the interview's questions should be asked